ulfschneider/ulf.website/content/posts/2024-04-15-colorslurp.md

 title: ColorSlurp
 tags: apps
 ---
 My color picker is [<cite>ColorSlurp</cite>](https://colorslurp.com).
-I use the pro version, which I paid one-time.
+I use the pro version, for which I did a one-time purchase.
 I think that way of purchasing is not available anymore.
-Now you have to subscribe a yearly subscription, which I think is expensive.
+Now you have to subscribe a yearly subscription and I think the subscription is expensive.
+I´m not sure if I would go down that route.

 The features are good:

 - The basic picking of a color from the screen is unobtrusive.
 Start picking with the keyboard command <kbd>Shift</kbd> <kbd>⌘</kbd> <kbd>M</kbd> (you can adjust the shortcut).
 You can as well open ColorSlurp through the Menu Bar or the Dock.
 - Picking a color is supported by a magnifier.
 The magnifier can be configured in size and how much it magnifies (zoom level).